Skyrmion-size dependence of the topological Hall effect: A real-space calculation: Method

 with $M=1$, $\phi_{i}=-\pi/2$, $\vec{m}_{i}=\vec{e}_{z}\times \vec{q}_{i} /|\vec{e}_{z}\times \vec{q}_{i} |$, and $\vec{q}_{1}=2\pi/\lambda_{\rm sk} (1,0)$, $\vec{q}_{2}=2\pi/\lambda_{\rm sk} (-1/2,\sqrt{3}/2)$, $\vec{q}_{3}=2\pi/\lambda_{\rm sk} (-1/2,-\sqrt{3}/2)$ for the triangular lattice, wheres $\vec{q}_{1}=2\pi/\lambda_{\rm sk} (1,0)$, $\vec{q}_{2}=2\pi/\lambda_{\rm sk} (0,1)$ for the square lattice.
 Hereafter, we set the hopping parameter $t=1$, the lattice constant $a=1$ and consider only the nearest-neighbor hoppings for simplicity.

 We calculate the THC ($\sigma_{xy}$) based on the linear response theory.
 We consider the effect of impurities by introducing the constant elastic scattering time $\tau$ and neglect the effect of vertex corrections.
+Although the vertex corrections play important roles in the weak coupling regimes~\cite{Nakazawa1,Nakazawa2}, they decrease as $\propto 1/(J\tau)$ in the strong to medium coupling regimes~\cite{Nakazawa1}.
 For non-interacting Hamiltonian, the conductivity can be obtained by the Kubo-Bastin formula~\cite{Bastin} and its Smrcka and Streda’s decomposition~\cite{Streda,Crepieux}.
 By substituting the non-interacting retarded and advanced Green functions with a constant finite lifetime $\tau$, i.e., $G^{\pm}(\varepsilon;x)=\int dx \delta (x-\hat{H})/(\varepsilon -x \pm i/2\tau)$ into the Kubo-Bastin formula, we obtain

 where $\alpha$ is either $\rm{I}$, $\rm{IIa}$, or $\rm{IIb}$, and